SansGuidon/bookmarks/README.md

 * [SysAdvent Calendar](https://www.redpill-linpro.com/sysadvent/) - Pre Christmas Tips and Tricks for Sysadmins
 * [AWS News Blog](https://aws.amazon.com/fr/blogs/aws/)
 * [GOTO Blog](https://blog.gotocon.com/blog/) - Created for developers, by developers, GOTO is focused on bringing together the best minds in the software community and the most interesting topics to light.
+* [HangOps](https://signup.hangops.com/) - is a large, active DevOps slack community.
+* [Devops Engineers](https://devopsengineers.com/) - A group of engineers talking about devops related topics in a Slack channel
+* [DevOpsChat](https://devopschat.co/) - Get involved with the Largest DevOps Slack Community
+* [SweetOps](https://slack.cloudposse.com/) - is a collaborative DevOps community for engineers of all skill levels, sponsored by Cloud Posse.

 > Learn
 * [Derek E. Weeks](https://devops.com/21-devops-docker-reference-architectures/) - 21 DevOps and Docker Reference Architectures